-Our investment process is driven by owning good businesses which are run by management teams whom we trust and investing in them only when we have ample margin of safety.
-This often leads us to take contrarian positions as it is easier to find undervalued businesses in countries which are out of favour with investors.
-Following this philosophy, we have a significant percentage of the Company's portfolio in China and are underweight in Taiwan and India compared to the Index.
-Accordingly, while country selection would be a headwind to performance, this was more than offset by good stock selection in line with our investment philosophy, especially in our three key markets of China, India and Indonesia.
+Our investment process is driven by owning good businesses run by managements we trust and investing in them only when we have ample margin of safety - this often leads us to take contrarian positions as it is easier to find undervalued businesses in countries which are out of favour with investors.
+Following this philosophy, we have a significant percentage of our portfolio in China and Hong Kong and Indonesia compared to the index but in all these markets small caps saw a sharp fall in share prices and underperformed the regional small cap index.
+Conversely, India, where our portfolio has a large underweight due to valuation concerns, rose strongly and outperformed the index (see Chart 2).